 Clubs and Organizations

 "When you do nothing, you feel overwhelmed and powerless.
-But when you get involved, you feel the sense of hope and accomplishment that comes from knowing you are working to make things better.”
+But when you get involved, you feel the sense of hope and accomplishment that comes from knowing you are working to make things better.”― Maya Angelou

 Sponsor - Jenny Brunsell, Eric Brunsell

-Students in grades 9-12 are eligible to compete in this academic competition which covers ten areas of academics from math to history to speech and everything in between.
-The team is made up of three teams of students whose academic GPAs fall in the “A”, “B”, and “C” categories.
-We compete at the local, regional, state and national levels.
+Students in grades 10-12 are eligible to compete in this academic competition that covers ten areas of academics from math to history to speech and everything in between.
+The team is made up of three teams of students whose academic GPAs fall in the A, B and C categories.
+We compete at the local, regional, state, and national levels.

-Academic Octathlon provides high school students the chance to compete academically in teams.
+Academic Octathlon provides 9th and 10th grades the chance to compete academically in teams.
 The competition has eight events.
-There are six multiple-choice exams in the following areas: economics, language/literature, mathematics, social science, art, and music.
-The Super Quiz is an oral relay over a science or social science topic which changes each year.
-There is also an essay exam based on the novel of choice that year.
+There are seven multiple-choice exams in the following areas: economics, literature, science, mathematics, social science, art, and music.
+There is also an essay exam based on the curriculum.
+The Super Quiz is an oral relay.

 Art National Honor Society (NAHS)